 F10 No student is officially enrolled in courses or for private lessons in music or other subjects until a formal course assignment is completed.
-Students should not attend classes without being properly registered for them, they cannot receive credit for courses in which they are not registered, and students may not register for or add individual courses retroactively without approval and within appropriate deadlines.
+Students cannot receive credit for courses in which they are not registered, and they may not register for or add individual courses retroactively without approval.
+Students should not attend classes for which they are not properly registered without the permission of the instructor.
 For more information refer to the Office of the Registrar: Enrollment websitesee enrollment services.